Dude Perfect: Business ventures

 Cory Cotton authored a book titled Go Big, in which he shared the secrets the group has learned along the way building a business in a world largely influenced by social media.

-In June 2015, the group was selected by the Harlem Globetrotters in their annual player draft.
+On June 24, 2015, the group was selected by the Harlem Globetrotters in their annual player draft.

 In September 2015, the group was approved for a television series entitled The Dude Perfect Show on CMT, which began airing during the first half of 2016.
 The show's second season aired on Viacom sibling network Nickelodeon.

 In 2019, Dude Perfect went on their first live tour.
-In 2020, the group also announced their second live tour.
+A year later in 2020, the group also announced their second live tour.

 Partnering with YouTube Originals in 2020, Dude Perfect released a documentary: Backstage Pass.
 The documentary provided a behind-the-scenes look at their live tour: 'Pound It, Noggin'.

 During H2 2024 Dude Perfect sold an undisclosed share of the company to investment firm Highmount Capital to raise $100 million in capital for future projects and to modernize the company, introducing a more traditional business structure.
 This was done to allow the founders to continue to make videos they enjoy while expanding the business with more channels, presenters and content.
 The firm hired Andrew Yaffe, a former NBA social media executive, who will direct the group on building a team to specialize in developing areas important to the group and will help define the vision of how the group will develop and evolve in the future.